SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/topic-to-queue-mapping.md

 JMS is a standard programmatic interface with a design goal of being messaging middleware agnostic.
 As such, the JMS interface does not provide a way for applications to directly take advantage of the Solace Topic to Queue Mapping feature.
 However JMS applications wishing to take advantage of this Solace feature have a few options.

 One option is to use a management interface to administratively configure the topic to queue mapping, by adding topic subscriptions to the queue.
 This can either be done through the CLI or SolAdmin management applications; or the SEMP programmatic management API.
-The SEMP API enables applications to fully configure Solace message routers.
-Applications can use this API by logging into the Solace message router using a Message-VPN admin account.
+The SEMP API enables applications to fully configure Solace messaging.
+Applications can use this API by logging into Solace messaging using a Message-VPN admin account.
 This concept is introduced in the [Technology – Messaging Platform Features]({{ site.links-tech-other }}){:target="_top"} and further details are available in the [Solace Message Router Product Documentation]({{ site.docs-semp }}){:target="_top"}.

 ## Summary

-Apache Qpid JMS 2.0 JMS applications using AMQP and wishing to take advantage of this Solace Message Router feature have only one option:
+Apache Qpid JMS 2.0 JMS applications using AMQP and wishing to take advantage of this Solace messaging feature have only one option:

 *   [Use one of the Solace management interfaces and directly configure the topic subscriptions on the queue]({{ site.docs-topic-mapping }}){:target="_top"}.